-- Do some research into who you want as your health care provider through your pregnancy.
+- Do some research into who you want as your maternity care provider through your pregnancy.
 You have the option of using a midwife based scheme at a public hospital or an obstetrician if you have private health insurance.
 Speak with friends who’ve had a baby, read what you can and make mutual decisions with your partner to include their wishes.

 Week 9 is next!

 For more information see Pregnancy or Week by Week.

 Always consult your physician before beginning any exercise program.
 To reduce the risk of injury, never force or strain yourself during exercise.
 If you feel pain, stop and seek medical attention if necessary.

 These programs have been created by Katie Brown - yoga teacher and infant massage specialist

 If you are in week 8 of your pregnancy...